-What studying may look like for our students and staff at different COVID-19 alert levels
+What studying may look like for our students and staff at different levels of the COVID-19 protection framework

-We know that you may have questions about what studying may look like for you at the different alert levels while Auckland and New Zealand are impacted by COVID-19.
+We know that you may have questions about what studying may look like for you at the different levels of the protection framework (Traffic lights) while Auckland and New Zealand are impacted by COVID-19.

-As alert levels change, information will be communicated to you by email, text messages, on Manukau Institute of Technology Facebook pages and through updates on the MIT website.
+As the traffic light settings change, information will be communicated to you by email, text messages, on Manukau Institute of Technology Facebook pages and through updates on the MIT website.

 It is important that we have your up-to-date contact details so that you receive these updates.
 You can update your contact details in the Learner Portal.